Boating Infrastructure Grant (BIG) Program

 Before applying you should:

-- contact the grant manager to discuss your project prior to submitting the program application.
+- Contact the grant program manager to discuss your project prior to submitting the program application.

 Submitting an application